edrlab/thorium-reader-doc/content/en/th3/500_accessibility/311_screenReaders.md

 In Thorium, currently the bookmark label editor supports multiple lines of text input, which makes it possible to annotate coarse document locations.
 This can therefore be perceived as a replacement for the actual annotator, but there is no import/export of bookmarks data.

-More feedback is welcome thru our discussion tracker there:[Message to Thorium screen reader users... #2867](https://github.com/edrlab/thorium-reader/discussions/2867).
+More feedback is welcome through our discussion tracker there:[Message to Thorium screen reader users... #2867](https://github.com/edrlab/thorium-reader/discussions/2867).

 ### Using bookmarks with NVDA